DavisPL/cargo-sherlock/README.md

 ## Running the tool on your own examples

 Cargo-Sherlock can be used to analyze any Rust crate available on crates.io or on a local path.
-It has two modes: logs mode and trust mode.
-The tool can be run as follows:
+(Please refer to subsections below for examples on how to run).
+The command with all the options is as follows:

 ```Bash
 python3 sherlock.py <mode> <crate-name> <crate-version> [-p <absolute-path-to-local-crate>] [-o <output-file>] [-u] [--no-horn]